-The Rupert property comprises 141,861 hectares located in the James Bay Region in Quebec, in which the Company holds a 100% interest over a majority of the claims.
-The entirety of the Rupert property is subject to a 2% net smelter royalty held by Kenorland Minerals Ltd. (the "Kenorland NSR").
-Thirty of the claims held are also subject to a 3% net smelter royalty held by two private parties.
-The Company holds the sole and exclusive option to acquire a 100% interest in 78 claims forming part of the Rupert property from two private individuals, subject to a 2% net smelter returns royalty.
-Additionally, the Company holds the sole and exclusive option to acquire a 100% interest in 348 claims forming part of the Rupert property from two private parties, subject to a 2% net smelter returns royalty (previously referred to in the AIF as the Lac des Montagnes property).
+The Rupert Project comprises 2,672 claims for 141,755 hectares located in the James Bay Region in Quebec.
+The Company holds a 100% interest in 2,667 of those claims.
+Full transferal of the 5 remaining claims to the Company, which forms the entirety of the Rupert Project is currently being processed.
+The entirety of the Rupert Project is subject to a 2% net smelter royalty held by a subsidiary of Kenorland Minerals Ltd. (the "Kenorland NSR").
+Thirty of the claims held are also subject to a 3% net smelter royalty held by two private parties, 78 claims are subject to a 2% net smelter royalty held by two other private individuals and 348 claims are subject to a 2% net smelter royalty held by two other private parties.

-The Pontax property comprises 61,520 hectares located in the James Bay region in Quebec.
+The Pontax Project comprises 61,894 hectares located in the James Bay region in Quebec.
 The Company holds a 100% interest in the majority of the claims, subject to the Kenorland NSR.
-The Company holds the sole and exclusive option to acquire up to a 70% interest in 287 of the mining claims forming 15,323 hectares of the Pontax property from Harfang Exploration Inc. ("Harfang").
+The Company holds the sole and exclusive option to acquire up to a 70% interest in 287 of the mining claims forming 15,323 hectares of the Pontax Project from Harfang Exploration Inc. ("Harfang").

-The Moyenne property comprises 25,145 hectares located in the James Bay region in Quebec.
+The Moyenne Project comprises 25,145 hectares located in the James Bay region in Quebec.
 The Company holds a 100% interest in the property, subject to the Kenorland NSR.

-The Company's material mineral properties are the Yellowknife property and the Rupert property.
+The Company's material mineral properties are the Yellowknife Lithium Project and the Rupert Project.